Cyclone Winston: International

 The Government of China provided US$100,000 on 23 February, and a further US$1 million on 4 March.
 India supplied US$1 million as immediate assistance, and also deployed a C-17 Globemaster III carrying 40 tons of aid.
 A further US$300,000 was provided by the Then India Sanmarga Ikya Sangam, of which US$25,000 was given to the Fijian Prime Minister's Disaster Relief Fund.
 The Government of South Korea provided FJ$107,000 (US$50,000) and GIMCO Korea Ltd. donated FJ$50,000 (US$23,000).
 The Asian Development Bank provided US$2 million in assistance.
 The European Union provided FJ$10 million (US$4.6 million) through the Pacific Community for a short-term response.
 Vanuatu donated 10 million vatu (US$90,000).
 Indonesia pledged FJ$10.38 million (US$5 million) and would fund the reconstruction of Queen Victoria School, one of many schools destroyed by the storm.
 Others involved in humanitarian assistance in one way or another include Singapore, the United States, Japan, and Nauru.

 On 21 February, members of International Red Cross and Red Crescent Societies (IFRC) began ground surveys to determine emergency needs.
 They also provided residents in poor communities and shelters with supplies.
 The Fiji chapter of the Red Cross launched a country-wide appeal for donations and supplies on 22 February.
 The IFRC released CHF 317,469 from their Disaster Relief Emergency Fund to support the Fijian Red Cross and 5,000 people in need of immediate aid.
-Relief teams from charities and non-governmental organizations including AmeriCares, Caritas International, MapAction, and ShelterBox were deployed to Fiji to assist with recovery efforts within a day of the storm.
+Relief teams from charities and non-governmental organizations including AmeriCares, Caritas Internationalis, MapAction, and ShelterBox were deployed to Fiji to assist with recovery efforts within a day of the storm.
 ShelterBox committed more than £1 million (US$1.4 million) to relief efforts.
 The International Organization for Migration allocated US$200,000 in immediate funds on 22 February.
 Oxfam placed members across the Southwestern Pacific on standby for deployment.
 Direct Relief provided 15000 lb of medical supplies to hospitals across Fiji.

 The IFRC launched an emergency appeal for the nation on 29 February seeking CHF 7 million to benefit 38,500 people over a period of 12 months.
 The United Nations Office for the Coordination of Humanitarian Affairs (UNOCHA) launched an appeal for US$38.6 million—including US$7.1 million for UNICEF projects—on 4 March.
 International donations of items and technical assistance reached US$22 million and cash donations amounted to US$9 million by this date.
 Stephen O'Brien, head of UNOCHA, released US$8 million from the UN's Central Emergency Response Fund.
 WASH supplies were distributed to 26,125 people by this date.